msiemens/tinydb/docs/extend.rst

 There are three main ways to extend TinyDB and modify its behaviour:

-1. custom storage,
+1. custom storages,
-2. custom middleware, and
+2. custom middlewares,
-3. custom table classes.
+3. use hooks and overrides, and
+4. subclassing ``TinyDB`` and ``Table``.

 Let's look at them in this order.

-Write Custom Storage
+Write a Custom Storage
 ----------------------

-First, we have support for custom storage.
-By default TinyDB comes with an in-memory storage mechanism and a JSON file storage mechanism.
+First, we have support for custom storages.
+By default TinyDB comes with an in-memory storage and a JSON file storage.
 But of course you can add your own.
 Let's look how you could add a `YAML <http://yaml.org/>`_ storage using `PyYAML <http://pyyaml.org/wiki/PyYAML>`_:

 .. code-block:: python

     import yaml

-    def represent_doc(dumper, data):
-        # Represent `Document` objects as their dict's string representation
-        # which PyYAML understands
-        return dumper.represent_data(dict(data))

-    yaml.add_representer(Document, represent_doc)

     class YAMLStorage(Storage):
         def __init__(self, filename):  # (1)